HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 We had two working native mobile applications, but lacked feature parity for Android and iOS users.

-Android and iOS development took place at different paces, with different architectural concerns, and varying levels of quality.
+Android and iOS development took place at different paces, with varying quality and cost.

+Maintaining redundancy across two mobile teams required us to maintain a minimum of four developers on mobile rather than as few as two in a cross platform environment.

 **We wanted to achieve...**

-- feature parity.
+- feature parity on both platforms.
-- a unified mobile team.
+- a unified mobile team with higher quality peer reviews.
-- doubled velocity.
+- increased velocity and reduced cost per feature.
 - higher quality software.
-- scalability of our mobile team.
+- scalability and redundancy of our mobile team.

-The cross-platform space has matured over the last several years: there were two great options to choose from, _Flutter_ and _React Native_.
+This seemed possible as the cross-platform mobile space has matured over the last year: there were two great options to choose from, _Flutter_ and _React Native_.

 ### Why did we choose Flutter?

 The biggest challenge we faced was the timeline within which we had to complete the switch: 5 months.
 Our native apps had 140,000 lines of code between the two platforms, so we needed to factor in development speed.

-**Regardless of our choice we would have to...**
+**Regardless of our choice our entire team would have to...**

 1. learn a new programming language
 2. learn a new UI framework